christian-brice/LIBRA-ROS2-Tools/docs/REALSENSE.md

 ```

 - `Image` should be subscribed to the topic: `/camera/camera/color/image_raw`.
-- `DepthCloud` shouldn't need to be configured
+- `DepthCloud` shouldn't need to be configured.
 - `PointCloud2` should be subscribed to the topic: `/camera/camera/depth/color/points`.

 ## Troubleshooting